1. General Policy Statement:

 A diagnosis of Autism/Autistic Spectrum Disorder.
 The report outlined above must clearly diagnose ASD.
 Where an individual has multiple or co-occurring disabilities it is essential that Autism or ASD is the primary need or disability.

 The report must state that placement in a special class within mainstream school is the professionally recommended option for the applicant in question.

 The following criteria must also be met:

-The applicant should have spent eight years at mainstream primary or in a special class placement at mainstream primary level or have completed the primary level curriculum.
+The applicant should have spent six years at mainstream primary or in a special class placement at mainstream primary level or have completed the primary level curriculum.

 The applicant should be functioning in the average to mild range of cognitive ability.